 Applicable Performance Indicators:

 The inspections conducted under this procedure provide information on licensee performance in areas that are not measured by the following performance indicators (PIs): unplanned scrams, unplanned power changes, and unplanned scrams with complications (Initiating Events); safety system functional failures and mitigating system performance indices (Mitigating Systems); and reactor coolant system (RCS) specific activity and RCS identified leak rate (Barrier Integrity).
-In fulfilling the inspection requirements of the attachments, the inspector needs to exercise care to not spend time inspecting activities or characteristics that are already covered by a PI, although the PI verification procedure IP 71151 does gather such information.
+In fulfilling the inspection requirements of the attachments, the inspector needs to exercise care to not spend time inspecting activities or characteristics that are already covered by a PI, although the PI verification procedure IP 71151,”Performance Indicator Verification” does gather such information.

 Risk-Informed Inspection Planning: